Part 3 of a guide for new, beginning, or returning players in World of Warcraft Shadowlands.

 Health bars

-By default, and upon logging in the first time, your character’s health (green) and resource (orange) bars will appear in the top-left area of the World of Warcraft user interface.
+By default, and upon logging in the first time, your character’s health (green) and resource bars will appear to the left of your character in the World of Warcraft user interface.
 Additionally, a photo of your character and your level will appear here.
-If you play as a class with a pet, like a hunter or warlock, you will also see your pet’s health and energy in this area.

 Health (also called hit points or HP) is the total amount of damage your character or pet can take before you die.
 You can see your percent of health remaining and the value of total health by hovering over the green bar.

-The resource bar shows the amount of power you have to use your abilities.
-In the case of the character in the image (a hunter), this resource is orange and is called focus.
 The name of the resources used varies from class to class (focus, mana, rage, etc…) but are all used for the same purpose — to use spells and abilities.

 Target Health Bars

-Immediately to the right of your health and energy is your target’s health bar.
-If you don’t have a target this area will be empty.
 To “get” a target, you will need to left-click on a character in the world.
 Additionally, pressing the tab key will target the closest target if there is one in range.
 Pressing the tab key multiple times will rotate through all available targets nearby.

 Buffs and Debuffs